apache/flink/docs/setup/cli.md

 The run command has a savepoint flag to submit a job, which restores its state from a savepoint.
 The savepoint path is returned by the savepoint trigger command.

+By default, we try to match all savepoint state to the job being submitted.
+If you want to ignore savepoint state that cannot be mapped to the new job, you can set the `ignoreUnmappedState` flag:

+{% highlight bash %}
+./bin/flink run -s <savepointPath> -i ...
+{% endhighlight %}

+This is useful if your program dropped an operator that was part of the savepoint.

 #### Dispose a savepoint

 {% highlight bash %}